 You really have to retrain them on how to stop yourself from peeing your pants!

 It’s definitely worth it to keep those Kegels up even after you’ve had a baby.
 I tried to do a few every time I breastfed in the first months.

 As I mentioned above, this was one of the more surprising postpartum body changes I experienced.

-There’s really no solution for this except waiting it out.
 I’m dealing with this now myself so I just have to hairspray those pesky baby hairs down!

 If you’re a brunette like me, this is the best root cover up to fill in any bare spots around your hair line.